MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 ![](media/desktop-connect-azure-consumption-insights/azure-consumption-insights_10.png)

-Of course, you'll need to replace the value of *enrollmentNumber* with your own enrollment number, which you can get from the [Azure Enterprise Portal](https://ea.azure.com).
+You'll need to replace the value of *enrollmentNumber* with your own enrollment number, which you can get from the [Azure Enterprise Portal](https://ea.azure.com).
 The *numberOfMonth* parameter is how many months of data you want going back, from the current data.
 Use zero (0) for the current month.

 Once you select **Done** in the **Advanced Editor** window, the preview refreshes and you'll see data from the specified month range in the table.
 Select **Close & Apply** and return.